klumsykaylee/klumsykaylee/README.md

-##### I am currently a Computer Engineering student at Oklahoma Christian University.
+##### I am a Computer Engineering alumna from Oklahoma Christian University.
 Eager to learn more about the world of technology and how to improve it!
 > A few things about me!
 >> 1. I am a former DII Student Athlete (Women's Swimming Team).
 >> 2. My favorite food is phở.